Ganden Sumtseling Monastery: Structures

 The Monastery built in the 17th century as the largest Buddhist monastery in Yunnan province, after a revelation by the Fifth Dalai Lama is in accordance with Tibetan traditional architectural style.
 It has six main structures including eight colleges.
 The entrance gate is at the foot of the hill and provides access to the main hall of the monastery through 146 steps.

 In the main hall of the monastery, more than 1500 monks congregate to recite the Buddhist scriptures.
 This hall houses a plethora of scriptures written on palm leaves, a gilded statue of Shakyamuni Buddha which is 8 m tall at the main altar along with paintings depicting the life of Buddha.
 The altar has permanent decorated by yak butter lamps.

 The monastery has two major lamasery buildings – Zhacang and Jikang – apart from several smaller lamaseries.
 Numerous living rooms have also been built for the monks to reside.
-The main monastery structure built in Tibetan style has a gilded copper roof similar to the one at the Potala Monastery in Lhasa.
-The other buildings in the complex are built in Han Chinese style.
+The main monastery structure has a gilded copper roof.

-The road from the old town of the city, leads to the scripture chamber (Gucheng Zangjingtang), which was earlier a Red Army Memorial hall to commemorate the Red Army's long march in the 1930s.
+The road from the old town of the city, leading to the scripture chamber (Gucheng Zangjingtang), was a Red Army Memorial hall to commemorate the Long March of the 1930s.
 At the opposite end of this hall, across the street is the Gulshan Park (Gulshan Gongyuan), which has a monastery with a commanding view of the town and its surroundings.
-Further along the road, known as the 'Changzeng Lu' (2 km long north-south trending street with intersecting roads laid in grid pattern) to the extreme south, is another temple.
-Passing through this street leads to gardens and a pavilion; and further to the north on a hill, there is a Chorten (Tibetan stupa).
-The east west road 'Tuanje Jie' leads to many smaller temples at the south end around the old town.